GoogleChrome/developer.chrome.com/site/en/blog/one-time-permissions/index.md

 By default, all web permissions are bound to an [origin](https://web.dev/same-site-same-origin/#origin), which can be thought of as an app of its own.
 With **Allow this time**, the user gives a one-time permission to an origin.
 This permission lasts until the user stops actively interacting with that origin.
 In essence, one-time permissions expire when the user stops actively interacting with that origin for some time.
 This means the site can continue to use the capability if the user briefly switches to another web page in a different tab but then comes back.

-In more detail, one-time permission grants expire as soon as **any** of the following conditions are met:
+In more detail, one-time permission grants expire as soon as any of the following conditions are met:

 * The page has been closed, was navigated away from, or was [discarded](/blog/page-lifecycle-api/#states:~:text=next%20states%3A%0ANONE-,Discarded,-A%20page%20is).
 This includes closing Chrome.
 * 16 hours have passed since granting permission.
-* The user manually revokes the permission (e.g. in **Site controls**), or the permission is overridden through an enterprise policy.
+* The user manually revokes the permission (for example, in **Site controls**), or the permission is overridden through an enterprise policy.
-* The page has been in the [background](#background-tab) for at least 5 minutes — except if the capability is allowed to run in the background, like camera or microphone.
+* The page has been in the [background](#background-tab) for at least 5 minutes—except if the capability is allowed to run in the background, like camera or microphone.
 In this case, as long as the site uses the capability, Chrome shows a [tab strip indicator](#tab-strip-indicator) and doesn't start the 5-minute timer until the page stops using the capability.
 Note that the 16-hour timer is still running.

 {% Aside %}
 A user may have several tabs of the same origin open simultaneously.
-In that case, the expiration conditions are unchanged — you only need to replace the term "page" with "all pages from that origin".
+In that case, the expiration conditions are unchanged—you only need to replace the term "page" with "all pages from that origin".
 {% endAside %}

 #### Background tab {: #background-tab }
-A browser tab is in the *background* when it's not in the foreground.
+A browser tab is in the _background_ when it's not in the foreground.
 A tab is in the foreground when it's the visible tab in a browser window that is not minimized.

-In Chrome, some capabilities, like **geolocation**, can only run in the **foreground tab**.
+In Chrome, some capabilities, like geolocation, can only run in the foreground tab.
 They're not allowed to run in a background tab.
-Others, like **camera** and **microphone**, are allowed to run in a **background tab**.
+Others, like camera and microphone, are allowed to run in a background tab.

-{% Img src="image/O2RNUyVSLubjvENAT3e7JSdqSOx1/Cjc8Tj8lnks8eB6Ntx7k.jpg", alt="ALT_TEXT_HERE", width="800", height="579" %}
+{% Img src="image/O2RNUyVSLubjvENAT3e7JSdqSOx1/Cjc8Tj8lnks8eB6Ntx7k.jpg", alt="A screenshot of the browser window highlight an active foreground tab and inactive background tab.", width="800", height="579" %}

 #### Tab strip indicator {: #tab-strip-indicator }